 The holdings of the Decorative Arts department comprise a vast array of household objects from the United States and Europe.
 The thousands of objects of applied art range from the sixteenth century to the present day and include superb examples of furniture, silver, ceramics, glass, jewelry and textiles.
-The centerpiece of this collection is the Ballantine House, a wing of the Museum that is open during regular museum hours.
+The centerpiece of this collection is the Ballantine House, a wing of the Museum that is currently closed to the public.

-Newark Museum is famous for its American quilt collection, but its costume and textile holdings encompass thousands of pieces covering several centuries.
+The Newark Museum of Art is also famous for its American quilt collection, but its costume and textile holdings encompass thousands of pieces covering several centuries.

 In total, this collection is a compelling holding of objects of domestic and international origin—from Lenox porcelain and English ceramics to Jensen silver, Orrefors glass, Jelliff furniture and Tiffany jewelry.